 The first main portion of Isaiah, chapters 1 to 35, includes a section which is rather different from the rest, though not as different as chapters 36 to 39 are from the book as a whole.
 This section is made up of chapters 13 to 27.
 Even a brief examination of these chapters shows a marked difference.
 Like most of the book they are prophecy rather than narrative.
 Yet the prophecy is not all directed toward the people of Israel; much of it deals with other nations.
-Thus chapter 13 begins with the words, "The burden of Babylon"; chapter 15 begins, "The burden of Moab"; chapter 17, "The burden of Damascus," etc. A large part of the material in these chapters consists of explanations of God's attitude toward various foreign nations instead of being primarily concerned with His relation to Israel.
+Thus chapter 13 begins with the words, "The burden of Babylon"; chapter 15 begins, "The burden of Moab"; chapter 17, "The burden of Damascus," etc. A large part of the material in these chapters consists of explanations of God's attitude toward various foreign nations instead of being primarily concerned with His relationship to Israel.

 The last four chapters of this section (chs.
 24 to 27) do not deal with any one foreign nation, but with all collectively, or with some one great world power which is not specifically named.
-This group of chapters is often called "The Isaiah Apocalypse," since it lifts away the veil from God's future treatment of the great powers that oppose Him.
+This group of chapters is often called "the Isaiah Apocalypse," since it lifts away the veil from God's future treatment of the great powers that oppose Him.

-The Isaiah Apocalypse, which is sometimes quoted in the New Testament, is one of the most interesting parts of the book.
+The Isaiah Apocalypse is one of the most interesting parts of the book, and is frequently quoted in the New Testament.
 It forms a fitting conclusion and climax to the section dealing with foreign nations.

 Here it is fitting that we say a few words about the last 27 chapters of Isaiah, the portion after the narrative from the days of Hezekiah.
-These latter chapters, while very similar in general style and viewpoint to the earlier part of the book,
+These latter chapters, while very similar in general style and viewpoint to the